-As noted in sections D.1 - Assets and D.3 - Other liabilities, in certain circumstances for some assets and liabilities, SGLRI uses alternative valuation methods (including models) to estimate the market value.
+As noted in sections D.1 - Assets and D.3 - Other liabilities, in certain circumstances for some assets and liabilities, SI uses alternative valuation methods (including models) to estimate the market value.
 These methods are applied where the valuation is not possible using the default method (valuation based on quoted prices in active markets for the same assets or liabilities) or using quoted market prices in active markets for similar assets and liabilities with adjustments to allow for the specific differences.
-All valuation methodologies applied by SGLRI for P&C business are explained within relevant sections in addendum sections 4.1 - Assets and 4.3 - Other liabilities.
+All valuation methodologies applied by SI are explained within relevant sections in sections 4.1 - Assets and 4.3 - Other liabilities.